Anatoly Loktionov

-Anatoly Loktionov was born in 1947.
+Anatoly Loktionov was born in 1947 in Russia.
 In 1976, he graduated from the Moscow Aviation Institute.

+Career

 In the 1970s and 1980s, he worked at the Moscow Machine-Building Plant Znamya Truda, as well as at the All-Russian Research Institute of Physico-Technical and Radio Engineering Measurements.

-In 1994–1998, he was the general director of JSC Petro Trade.
+In 1994 he became the general director of JSC Petro Trade and remained until 1998.

 From 1998, he held positions at Rosneft OJSC (First Vice-President and Advisor, until 2006).

 In 2000, he became the founder of Energo Impex (later renamed Highlander International Trading to hide traces of activity).
 The company was engaged in the resale of oil and oil products from the resources of Rosneft and the legalization of the profits.

 In 2005, Loktionov became a minority co-owner of CJSC Naftatrans.
 Subsequently, Anatoly Loktionov claimed that Naftatrans had been taken from him.
-However, he was never listed in the share register of Naftatrans, and until 2006, he worked for the state-owned company Rosneft, and therefore was not entitled to engage in entrepreneurial activity personally or even through authorized representatives, or participate in the management of an economic entity, which is clearly regulated legal acts.
+However, he was never listed in the share register of Naftatrans, and until 2006, he worked for the state-owned company Rosneft, and therefore was not entitled to engage in entrepreneurial activity personally or even through authorized representatives, or participate in the management of an economic entity, which was regulated through legal acts.